March 28, 2018

-Thank you to our sponsors: Vision Maker Media, MIGIZI Communications, Augsburg University, American Indian Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, and the Institute for Global Studies at the University of Minnesota.
+Thank you to our sponsors: Vision Maker Media, MIGIZI Communications, Augsburg University, American Indian, First Nations, and Indigenous Studies Department, American Indian Student Services, Augsburg Indigenous Student Association, and the Institute for Global Studies at the University of Minnesota.

 If you would like to make a tax-deductible donation to the Augsburg Native American Film Series or this project, please send your checks to: